 For Gluten-Free, Coal-Fired Pizza:

-Gluten-free girls and guys rejoice.
-Next time you’re out with your besties craving a slice, head over to Grimaldi’s for a total crowd-pleaser.
-Not only are their regular pizzas rave-worthy, but their gluten-free options are the best around — barely tasting any different from the real thing.
+Gluten-free peeps rejoice.
+Next time you’re out with your besties, craving a slice, head over to Grimaldi’s for a total crowd-pleaser.
+Not only are their regular pizzas rave-worthy, but their gluten-free options are the best around — barely tasting any difference from the real thing.
 You can even order a personal pie and customize your toppings.

 For a First-Date Pizza Spot: